-Thus we can conclude that in software engineering this testing, that is, Fuzz testing demonstrates the presence of the bugs in any application.
-This testing does not ensure bug detection in a complete manner in any of the application.
-However, if we use this Fuzz technique, it guarantees that application is quite robust as well as secure the reason being that fuzz testing helps quite much in exposing many common vulnerabilities.
+Thus we can conclude that in software engineering, this testing, that is, Fuzz testing demonstrates the presence of the bugs in any application.
+This testing does not ensure bug detection in a complete manner in any of the applications.
+However, if we use this Fuzz technique, it guarantees that the application is quite robust as well as secure, the reason being that fuzz testing helps quite much in exposing many common vulnerabilities.

 This is a guide to Fuzz Testing.
-Here we discuss what is fuzz testing? testing tools, advantages, and disadvantages respectively.
+Here we discuss what fuzz testing is? need testing tools, advantages, and disadvantages, respectively.
 You can also go through our other suggested articles to learn more –